wp-blocks/modul-r/readme.txt

 == TODOS ==
 * Provide a better way to select triggered animation, if possible without writing the name class (with a checkbox or similar)
+* Rework the gulp file
+* Provide more options with the customizer

 == Images Screenshot ==
 License: CC0 1.0 Universal (CC0 1.0)